denten-books/plain-text/0-chapter.md

 and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends (for better or for worse).

-I contend here that some of the higher-level social ills of the contemporary public sphere, mass surveillance or online censorship, for example, are related to our failure to come to terms with the changing conditions of digital textuality.
+I argue here that some of the higher-level social ills of the contemporary public sphere, mass surveillance or online censorship, for example, are related to our failure to come to terms with the changing conditions of digital textuality.
 A society that cares about the long-term preservation of complex